Speaker Cable Gauge Calculator + Gauge Chart

 1. Power Loss (Watts and %)

-How many watts are lost due to cable resistance and what percentage of the amplifier’s power it represents.
+It shows the number of watts lost due to resistance and also the percentage of amplifier power it represents.

 2. Voltage Drop (Volts)

-How much the voltage is reduced by the time it reaches the speaker.
+The number of amplifier voltage drops by the time it reaches the speaker.

 Speaker Wire Gauge Chart